One or two piece stringing? Does it matter?

 If a stringer is consistent in how they string, then there is no reason at all that the mains and crosses should be at different tensions.

 With regards a difference in tension between a one and a two piece job, I have found this not to be the case and here's why.
-I have strung my own racket with exactly the same string (Wilson Sensation 15L), at exactly the same tension (62lbs) on the same machine (Babolat Star 3) using both one piece first and then two piece options.
+I have strung my own racket with exactly the same string (Wilson Sensation 15L), at exactly the same tension (62lbs) on my two machines (Babolat Star 3 and Babolat Star 5) using both one piece first and then two piece options.
 I checked the Dynamic Tension, using my ERT300 computer, on both rackets, and they both read 46.
 So I am happy that there is no difference in tension between the two options.

 The advantages of two piece stringing definitely outweigh the negatives.